OneSignal/OneSignal-Website-SDK/express_webpack/README.md

    ```
    See above for example on using `texas` as the API environment option

 3. Make sure that the OneSignal container is using the URLs to your WebSDK container's build files.
 To do this,
    - change the URLs in the file `development.rb` so that they point to the files' absolute paths (these are the files in the `build` directory after running `yarn build:<>-<>`)

 4. Remove the `$PREFIX` var from the `publish.sh` script for all map files

+## Troubleshooting
+### Custom origin mismatch
+Check the network tab in the browser dev tools to see what origin the SDK is using for network calls.
+If you set the `-a` flag origin to something other than `onesignal.com` but it is still using that, make sure you are using the correct build command.
+For example, if you set the origin to `staging.onesignal.com` you should *not* be using the `dev-prod` environment since the `prod` will result in the ignoring of the custom origin parameter.
+The fix in this case would be to use `dev-stag`.

+### Map files aren't working correctly
+The source map files let tools (e.g: the browser dev tools Source tab) map between the emitted JS code and the TypeScript source.
+If you notice the debugger acting up (e.g: breakpoints don't hit or set correctly) chances are the problem is with your map files.
+Make sure you remove the `$PREFIX` var from the `publish.sh` script for all `.map` files.
+Rebuild.